-1993 Mumbai serial blasts: Dawood aide and key accused held in Gujarat
+Dawood aide & key accused in 1993 Mumbai blasts held

-The Gujarat Anti-Terrorism Squad (ATS) arrested an aide of underworld don Dawood Ibrahim and a key accused in the 1993 Mumbai bomb blasts, an official said on Friday.
-Ahmed Shaikh, 52, a resident of Mumbai, was arrested from Pardi in Gujarat’s Valsad district late on Thursday night.
-Acting on a tip-off, Gujarat ATS officials maintained a watch in the coastal area on Thursday and subsequently arrested Shaikh.
+The Gujarat Anti Terrorism Squad (ATS) arrested an aide of underworld don Dawood Ibrahim and a key accused in the 1993 Mumbai bomb blasts late on Thursday night, an official said on Friday.
+Ahmed Shaikh, 52, a resident of Mumbai, was arrested from Pardi in Gujarat’s Valsad district.
+Acting on a tip-off, Gujarat ATS officials maintained a watch in the coastal area on Thursday night and subsequently arrested Shaikh.
+After verifying his identity, ATS officials took Shaikh to Ahmedabad.
+Shaikh, who had a red corner notice issued against him, will be handed over to the CBI in Mumbai as he was wanted by them.

-Shaikh, who had a red corner notice issued against him, will be handed over to the CBI in Mumbai.
-He is accused of being a part of a meeting organised by Dawood at his bungalow — White House in Dubai — to hatch a conspiracy to carry out a series of bomb blasts in 1993 in Mumbai.
+Shaikh is accused of being part of a meeting organised by Dawood at his bungalow — White House in Dubai — to hatch a conspiracy to carry out a series of bomb blasts in 1993 in Mumbai.
 Along with Shaikh, a few others, identified as Salim Kutta, Yusuf Batka, Shoeb Baba, Saiyed Qureshi and Abubakar, were also present in the meeting at Dawood’s house, officials said.
+The officers also claimed that Shaikh underwent arms training in Pakistan and also learnt how to plant bomb in the vehicles at the behest of Dawood.
+The ATS has accused Shaikh of being part of the landing of ammunition, including AK 56, ignition device and RDX at Dighi jetty in Raigad district of Maharashtra.
+He is also accused of dispatching arms and ammunition to different people at different places.

+The CBI had issued a lookout notice against Shaikh and the Interpol had issued a red corner notice against him.
+The CBI had announced Rs 5 lakh for any information or clue regarding Shaikh.
+Gujarat ATS SP Himanshu Shukla said, “Our local informer had given us a tip-off, following which our team caught Shaikh from Valsad.
+We have intimated the CBI Mumbai about him and they will arrest him after a couple of hours.
+Shaikh was staying in Dubai after the blasts.
+His wife and children live in Mumbai.”

 For all the latest India News, download Indian Express App